Disciplinary Board Suggests Changes to PA Rule of Professional Conduct

 Medical Marijuana Lawyer in Pennsylvania

-Sacks Weston provides premier-quality legal counsel for companies who wish to enter the medical marijuana industry.
+Sacks Law, LLC provides premier-quality legal counsel for companies who wish to enter the medical marijuana industry.
 If you have any questions about Pennsylvania’s medical marijuana laws or are interested in taking advantage of these new laws, we urge you to schedule a confidential consultation or call our office today at (215) 764-3008.

 Categories